vektor8891/react-agent/README.md

 # React Agent

-A LangGraph ReAct (Reasoning and Acting) agent implementation.
+A LangGraph ReAct (Reasoning and Acting) agent implementation with Google Vertex AI integration.

 ## Description

 This project implements a ReAct agent using LangGraph, which combines reasoning and acting in language models to solve complex tasks through iterative thought, action, and observation cycles.
+The agent leverages Google Vertex AI for advanced AI capabilities and Google Cloud Storage for data management.

 ## Features

 - ReAct agent pattern implementation
 - LangGraph integration for workflow orchestration
+- Google Vertex AI integration for AI services
+- Google Cloud Storage for data persistence
 - Extensible action framework
 - Interactive reasoning capabilities